dbactual/thomaspaine/content/pages/resources/common-sense-and-its-meaning-today-by-jack-fruchtman.md

 ---
-Title: 'Common Sense' and its Meaning Today by Jack Fruchtman
+title: \"Common Sense\" and its Meaning Today by Jack Fruchtman
 ---

    by Jack Fruchtman Jr., Towson University